-Here is what the initial screen looks like on one of Instapage’s landing pages:
+Here is what the initial screen looks like on one of Instapage’s post-click landing pages:

 Once a user clicks on the blue CTA “Show Me The Techniques,” the two-step opt-in form appears:

-Your Landing Page Should Only Have One Exit Point
+Your post-click landing page Should Only Have One Exit Point

 Since there is only one conversion goal, there should also be only one exit point — the point that takes your visitors to that conversion goal.

-This exit link is your landing page call to action button.
+This exit link is your post-click landing page call to action button.

-Take the Act-On’s landing page as an example:
+Take the Act-On’s post-click landing page as an example:

 The navigation bar at the top ruins this perfectly good page because these links act as exit points and distractions from Act-On’s product demo conversion goal.

-Now let’s look at this Autopilot landing page:
+Now let’s look at this Autopilot post-click landing page: